 - Trample Power Attack - This model can make trample power attacks.

-- Field Marshal (+2 SPD) - Warbeasts/warjacks in this model's battlegroup gain +2 SPD.
-(A straight buff to the speed stat.)
+- Field Marshal [+2 SPD] - Warbeasts/warjacks in this model's battlegroup +2 SPD.

 Feat: Hand of the Ancients

 Unlimited control range.
-All Skorne roll an extra dice on attack and damage rolls and drop the lowest.
+All Skorne roll an extra dice on attack and damage rolls and drop a die of your choice.

-- Ignite - Upkeep which gives a model/unit a buff to damage and Critical Continuous Fire on all melee attacks.
+- Ignite - COST 2, Range 6 upkeep.
+Affected model/unit gains +2 to its melee damage rolls and Critical Continuous Fire on its melee attacks.

-- Rapport - Low cost, short range upkeep which gives the target warbeast/warjack the caster's MAT &RAT and Extended Control Range.
+- Rapport - COST 2, Range 6 upkeep.
+Target warbeast/warjack gains the spellcaster's MAT and RAT stats and has Extended Control Range.
 (Extended Control Range - Double this model's controlling caster's normal control range when determining if this model is within it.)

 - Stranglehold - Average range, low POW spell.
 If the target is damaged then during their next activation they must forfeit either movement or action.

 Xerxis is a very big and powerful warlock that has a battlegroup buff, and a feat that is all round excellent.
 His beasts move fast and hit hard - and what more could you want?
 His huge base possibly makes him not the most competitive warlock but it's a great fun pedal to the metal playstyle.